getpatchwork/patchwork/README.rst

 Development Installation
 ------------------------

-`Docker`_ is the recommended installation methods for a Patchwork development environment.
+`Docker`_ is the recommended installation method for a Patchwork development environment.
 To install Patchwork:

 1. Install `Docker`_ and `docker-compose`_.